 Why we picked the Dell XPS 13:

 Dell’s XPS 13 has a great look that blends ametallic exterior with a white woven-fiberglass interior.
-Its design feels premium, yet inviting.
-The XPS 13 is the kind of cool new toy you’ll be itching to show anyone willing to look.
+Its design feels premium, yet inviting — the kind of cool new toy you’ll be itching to show off to anyone willing to look.
 The super-thin InfinityEdge bezel is another highlight of the design.
-Mostlaptops have a half-inch to an inch of plastic surrounding the display on all sides — the XPS 13 has less than a quarter of an inch.
-That’sas functional as it is beautiful, as it makes the system smaller and lighter.
+Although a lot of laptops have copied this design, the XPS 13 did it first and did it best with less than a quarter of an inch around each side.
+It’s as functional as it is beautiful, making the overall footprint of the system smaller and lighter.

 Does that make the XPS 13too small?
 Nope.
 Thetouchpad isas large as the competitionand thekeyboard isa breeze to use.
-The system is also energy efficient with a respectable battery size, so it can last all day on a charge in most situations.
+The system is also energy efficient with a respectable battery size, so it can last all day on a charge in most situations and handle pretty much anything you throw at it.

-There’s just one oddity you should know about.
-The webcam.
+There really just one oddity you should know about: The webcam.
 The bezels are so thin there’s no room for it, so it’s below the display, rather than above.
-That makes for an awkward angle.
-Most people won’t care, but it willbug you if you frequently do video conferences while traveling.
+That makes for an awkward angle, though it’s becoming an increasingly common feature of bezel-less laptops.

 The two models we tested, the i5 and i7 versions, start at $1,000 and $1,400 respectively.
 Both feature 8th-generation processors, alongside a selection of solid state drives and up to 16GB of RAM.
 If you want to opt for something cheaper, you can still purchase the 7th-gen version Core i3 model, which starts at just $800.